mariohernandez/component-based-development/exercises/2-building-components.md

   {% endif %}
 </article>
 ```
 Using [BEM](https://css-tricks.com/bem-101/) to name our css classes, the speaker component's markup is now in place.
 In addition, we are passing the json data using twig syntax.
+We opted to use conditionals (`if` statements) for each field to ensure there is data in each field before it is rendered.

+We will discuss in detail during training everything inside the twig template to ensure everyone has a full understanding of what's happening.
+For now, proceed with the instructions.